 Some Obamacare plans could cost $0 in monthly premiums after federal help is applied.

-More Oklahomans enrolled in Marketplace coverage for 2020 than the year before.
-You can find plans from three insurers in the Marketplace.
+More Oklahomans enrolled in Marketplace coverage for 2022 than the year before.
+You can find plans from eight insurers in the Marketplace.

 Oklahoma and the Affordable Care Act

 About 18% of Oklahoma’s population (662,000 residents) lacked coverage when the Affordable Care Act (Obamacare) took effect in 2013.1

 Although the number of people without coverage dropped to 15% as of 2021, the Sooner State still has the second-highest uninsured rate in the country.
 More than 566,000 residents are without health insurance.2